Table of Contents

 One’s academic life is full of newness at every step.
 There are so many things to learn in a short time.
 To be able to implement those things in life after college is another part of the learning process.
 You must have written several academic and research papers by now.
 There is a step-by-step process to be followed as you get working on a paper.
 Keep these steps in mind as you read on!

-In your academic career, there is a point when you are faced with what is termed a ‘thesis’.
-Do not worry even if you have no idea about how to write a thesis.
+In your academic career, there comes a moment when you encounter what is termed a ‘thesis’.
+Don’t worry, even if you have no idea about how to embark on Thesis Writing.
 What are we here for?
-We will try to explain what a thesis is, from its conception to its execution, editing, and submission.
+We will guide you through understanding what a thesis is, from its conception to execution, editing, and submission.

 What are a thesis paper and a thesis statement?